Mental Health Awareness Week

-As we come to the end of this years Mental Health Awareness Week (14-20 May), which has been heavily based upon stress, research has shown that two thirds of us experience a mental health problem in our lifetimes, and stress is a key factor in this.
+This week is Mental Health Awareness Week, when stress is open for discussion.
+Research has shown that two thirds of us experience a mental health problem in our lifetimes, and stress is a key factor in this.
 I can say personally that music has helped me through many stressful situations, not just listening, but playing and performing too.

 Whether it be a tough time at work, or a tricky time for the family, I think that music has a place in everyone’s life to be helpful in more than one way.

 For me, the social aspect of music is fantastic – being able to spend time with like-minded people and all enjoy a mutual love of one thing is very stress-relieving.
 It also gives you the chance to find outlets and support networks that are so crucial when dealing with mental health.

 To counter-act that completely, I also love the fact that I can put on a pair of headphones, plug in my phone, and walk.
 I can walk for as short or as long as I want, I can go on my own or with my dog, and just listen.
 It helps me to take everything off my mind and to de-stress/relax/contemplate.